5l1v3r1/Sonarr-wiki/Installation.md

 # Linux #

-### Ubuntu/Debian ###
+### Ubuntu ###
 **mono**

-It is recommended that you install  mono 3.2 instead of the default that is in the Ubuntu/Debian repo, this Stack Overflow answer has the steps to do it: http://stackoverflow.com/a/13384233/882971
+It is recommended that you install  mono 3.2 instead of the default that is in the Ubuntu repo, this Stack Overflow answer has the steps to do it: http://stackoverflow.com/a/13384233/882971

 **Add NzbDrone's repository to your software source**